R3mmurd/beginning-game-programming-course/README.md

 The Beginning Game Programming with C# course is all about learning how to develop video games using the C# programming language and Microsoft XNA Framework.

-This was a twelve-weeks course and we made sixteen labs, six programming assignments, and a final game project.
+This was a twelve-weeks course.
+We made sixteen labs, six programming assignments, and a final game project.
 Each subdirectory with the prefix "Lab" in its name has a pdf file with the instructions to be developed.
 The GameProject subdirectory contains five pdf files with the required increments for the final project.

+The course was structured as follows:

 - **Week 1**: Course Introduction, First C# Program, and Storing Data.